 How do I show my good rental record?

 Check to see if you’re shown as a good tenant with RentCheck.
-RentCheck is a tenant report which will help to verify your identity and show any reported breaches in your rental history on the National Tenancy Database.
-Purchasing a RentCheck will check your record before you apply for a rental property.
+RentCheck is a tenant report that will help verify your identity and show any reported breaches in your rental history on the National Tenancy Database.
+Purchasing a RentCheck will check your record before applying for a rental property.